-If you like having cryptic job advice debunked and receiving career tips that actually work, I encourage you to subscribe to my weekly newsletter that goes out almost every Monday morning.
+If you like having cryptic job advice debunked and receiving career tips that actually work, I encourage you to subscribe to my newsletter.

 ✅ Why the interview process is broken.